 Next, glue the snood to the bottom of the turkey’s beak.

-Fold a piece of brown paper in half, then trace your child’s left hand so that their pinky finger is along the fold line.
+Fold a piece of brown paper in half, then trace your child’s left hand so their pinky finger is along the fold line.
 Cut out the handprint, leaving the left side of the pinky side uncut.

-Next, glue the turkey’s head to the thumb.
+Now, help your child to glue the turkey’s head to the thumb.

 Position the turkey’s wing in the middle of the body and glue it in place.

-Glue the feet to the back and bottom of the card.
+Finally, encourage your child to glue the feet to the back and bottom of the card.
+Write a special message on the inside!

 Thanksgiving Unit For Kids